 Daddy Pika’s Cheat Menu

-The great thing about games that are highly moddable like Crusader Kings is that a lot of customisation can be achieved via cheat commands.
+The great thing about games that are highly moddable like Crusader Kings is that a lot of customisation can be achieved via console commands and cheats.
 One infamous mod from CK2 – Sketchy Cheat Mod – has just made the jump over to CK3 for all of your dubious game interaction needs.
-Instead of navigating the decisions menu, the options for this mod are mainly accessed through the character interaction’s interface.
+Instead of navigating the decisions menu, the options for this mod are mainly accessed through the character interactions interface.

 Via this menu, you can achieve almost anything, like turning all of your character’s stats up to 100, buffing your genes, adding character currencies (and actual currency), or tweaking your perk points for different lifestyles.
 The most recent update included the ability to change a character’s hair style, as well as claim any title you want.
-Future updates promise more cheats, so if you’re looking to truly mess around in the sandbox, the way has been opened.
+If you’re not satisfied with the base game’s CK3 character creation options, then this mod is for you.

 The Bronze Age: Maryannu